SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets-collection.md

 <a name="widget-message-sending"></a>
 ### Message sending

 The "Message sending" widget sends a message to a device.
 The behavior of the device itself is device-dependent.
-Only available for devices that support this type of operation.
+Only available for devices that support the operation `c8y_Message`.

 ### Pie chart